 |Other Requirements||State bar exam passage to obtain state licensure|

-|Projected Job Growth (2014-2024)||6%*|
+|Projected Job Growth (2016-2026)||8%*|

-|Median Salary (2015)||$115,820*|
+|Median Salary (2018)||$120,910*|

 *Source: U.S. Bureau of Labor Statistics

-Training Programs for Lawyers
+Lawyer Training Programs

 After earning a bachelor's degree, the next step is to graduate from law school and earn a Juris Doctor (J.D.) degree.
-Law schools accept students based on several factors, including their undergraduate grade point average and major, recommendations, personal essays, extracurricular activities, work experience and Law School Admission Test scores.
+Law schools accept students based on several factors, including their undergraduate grade point average and major, recommendations, personal essays, extracurricular activities, work experience, and Law School Admission Test scores.

 They also put their skills and knowledge to use by participating in clinical programs, which allow second- and third-year law students to apply what they learn into real-life situations.
-They work under the guidance of experienced lawyers to provide counsel, partake in court proceedings and perform other legal duties.
+They work under the guidance of experienced lawyers to provide counsel, partake in court proceedings, and perform other legal duties.

 Some lawyers choose to further their studies by earning a Master of Laws (LL.M.) degree.
-A J.D. degree is required for admission into an LL.M. program, which provide global credibility and typically last one full-time academic year.
+A J.D. degree is required for admission into an LL.M. program, which provides global credibility and they typically last one full-time academic year.
 Some LL.M. programs allow students to concentrate on one area of law, such as intellectual property or taxation, while others provide students with an advanced but broad law curriculum.

 Lawyers must be licensed by the bar association in the states where they plan to practice.
 Obtaining licensure requires candidates to earn law degrees through programs approved by the American Bar Association (ABA) and pass bar examinations.
-A nationally accepted bar exam doesn't exist, but many states and districts use the Multistate Bar Examination, which covers constitutional law, contracts, criminal law, evidence, real property and torts.
+A nationally accepted bar exam doesn't exist, but many states and districts use the Multistate Bar Examination, which covers constitutional law, contracts, criminal law, evidence, real property, and torts.

-Other tests that may be used are the Multistate Essay Examination, the Multistate Performance Test - which tests practical skills, local state bar exams, ethics tests and the Multistate Professional Responsibility Examination - which tests ABA's professional-responsibility and judicial-conduct codes.
+Other tests that may be used are the Multistate Essay Examination; the Multistate Performance Test, which tests practical skills; local state bar exams; ethics tests; and the Multistate Professional Responsibility Examination, which tests ABA's professional-responsibility and judicial-conduct codes.